 Chong Yiu-kwong is a solicitor and a senior lecturer at the Department of Education Policy and Leadership of The Education University of Hong Kong.

 Douglas Wong is an editor at Bloomberg Intelligence and was previously a journalist at Bloomberg News, the Financial Times and The Straits Times.
-A former FCC president and this year’s club treasurer, he has been an HRPA judge since 2012.
+A former FCC president and treasurer, he has been an HRPA judge since 2012.

-Jim Laurie has been a journalist and broadcaster for more than 40 years and heads Focus Asia Productions, a video and television consultancy firm.
-He serves as an outside consultant to a number of television and digital media organizations including the China Global Television Network.
+Jim Laurie has been a journalist and broadcaster for more than 45 years and heads Focus Asia Productions, a video and television consultancy firm.
+He serves as an outside consultant to a number of television and digital media organisations.
+Jim covered the war in Vietnam for NBC News (1972-1975), opened the first television bureau in Beijing for ABC News (1981), and served as President of the FCC Hong Kong 2001-02.

 Serenade Woo is a veteran journalist.
 She is a former Chairperson of Hong Kong Journalists Association.
 She is a member of the executive council of Amnesty International Hong Kong and a project manager of the International Federation of Journalists Asia Pacific Office.
 Currently, she is a freelance journalist.